 - Rodenticides use attractants that might also intrigue your canine companion, and the anticoagulants or phosphorus side effects meant to quell rat infestation can have devastating consequences for your dog.

-- Cleaning products like bleach, window cleaners, and bathroom cleansers are often kept in low places your dog might get into.
+- Cleaning products like bleach, window cleaners, and bathroom cleaners are often kept in low places your dog might get into.
 Even if a human child isn’t in residence, your quadruped might make the same childish mistakes.

-- Heavy metals like lead and zinc can be toxic; paint chips, pennies and other household items that find their way into a dog’s stomach may mean medical issues.
+- Heavy metals like lead and zinc can be toxic; paint chips, pennies, and other household items that find their way into a dog’s stomach may mean medical issues.

 - Fertilizer may not smell like food to you, but your dog might sniff out a feast that unfortunately includes a cocktail of phosphorus and nitrogen with chemicals for insect and weed problems.
 Cocoa mulch combines the dangers of fertilizer and chocolate.

 - Detergents that keep your laundry clean may have ulcerous and fatal consequences for your dog.

 - Antifreeze smells so sweet your dog might literally be dying to drink it.